ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <!--

 The example given only considers mixing two strategies, however my best submission involved mixing the ten best strategies and sharing information between them, netting a score of 7574, a 4.4% improvement over the best performance for a single deterministic strategy.
-I found that mixing more than ten strategies started to yield diminishing returns.
+I found mixing more than ten strategies started to yield diminishing returns.
 Possible explanations for this are:
 * As we introduce more strategies, we need to involve "worse" starting words (strategies in the top 10 are mostly good, strategies in the top 50 not so much).
 This makes it harder for the new strategy to reveal enough useful information to other strategies to compensate for how bad it is in isolation
-* The more strategies we introduce, the lower the chance that any single strategy has enough "samples" to reveal actionable information
+* The more strategies we introduce, the lower the chance any single strategy has enough "samples" to reveal actionable information

 ## Open questions

 Anyway, this was enough to secure the win for the final Wordle competition, and leads to some interesting open questions:
 * The information sharing strategy described only removes words from the pool of strategy if we're *certain* that the word is already somewhere else.
-In reality, you might be able to determine the probability that a word is somewhere based on how many valid spots it can be in, and use this information when doing the next round's guesses.
+In reality, you might be able to determine the probability a word is somewhere based on how many valid spots it can be in, and use this information when doing the next round's guesses.
 * What's the best mix of two starting words (nets lowest expected number of guesses)?
-I imagine this is harder than just mixing the two best strategies -- some strategy pairs might have better "synergy", i.e. reveal information that others might find "useful" more frequently.
+I imagine this is harder than just mixing the two best strategies -- some strategy pairs might have better "synergy", i.e. reveal information others might find "useful" more frequently.
 For what it's worth, I'm pretty sure computing this exactly is extremely intractable, but I'm frequently wrong about this sort of thing.
 * What's the optimal mix of any number of starting words?
 (Probably super-duper intractable)
 * My last submission only mixed strategies during the first turn.
 Can we do better by mixing strategies on other turns as well?
 * Other than the information sharing at the end of each round, the strategies act entirely independently.
-Can the strategies somehow leverage knowledge about what the other strategies will do to adjust their own guesses, essentially betting that the other strategies are likely to uncover extra info?
+Can the strategies somehow leverage knowledge about what the other strategies will do to adjust their own guesses, essentially betting the other strategies are likely to uncover extra info?
 * Are there any other games/scenarios with analogous properties to this kind of Wordle, i.e. where running multiple suboptimal strategies outcompetes a single strategy?
 * Should I find less convoluted things to do in my free time?